WICG/view-transitions/explainer.md

 The security considerations below cover same-origin transitions.

-* Script can never read pixel content in the textures.
+* Script can never read pixel content in the images.
 This is necessary since the document may embed cross-origin content (iframes, CORS resources, etc.) and multiple restricted user information (visited links history, dictionary used for spell check, etc.)
-* If an element is captured 'as a container + child texture', any external resources specified on the container, such as background images, will be re-fetched in the context of the new page to account for differences in sandboxing.
+* If an element is captured as a 'computed style + content image', any external resources specified on the container, such as background images, will be re-fetched in the context of the new page to account for differences in sandboxing.

 Cross-origin transitions aren't yet defined, but are likely to be heavily restricted.